benbrastmckie/.config/README.md

 If you intend to use the stock terminal, you will need to go into the terminal's settings to change the font to RobotoMono regular.
 You are now ready to write LaTex in NeoVim inside the stock terminal.
-If you intend to upgrade your terminal to Alacritty with Tmux and the Fish shell, then proceed as follows:

 ## [Zathura](https://pwmt.org/projects/zathura/)